ADHD Diet on a Budget

 Do you have a buddy you can call on?
 Is your husband good at supporting a goal like this?
 It might help you to get someone else in on your plan to save money on food.

 For me it was posting on Instagram.
-I knew people would be watching and I am someone who can not tell a lie — to others.
+I knew people would be watching and I am someone who can not tell a lie when other people are watching!

 Try the old envelope method where you take a certain amount of cash out for the month and once it’s gone its gone!